NextronSystems/thor-manual/usage/output-options.rst

 Key Value Output
 ^^^^^^^^^^^^^^^^

-THOR provides the option to create a "Key/Value" pair output that simplifies the SIEM integration.
+THOR can generate key/value output to simplify SIEM integration.

-By using the "**--keyval**" option you get the text and syslog output transformed as shown in the following example.
-The command line output stays untouched by this setting.
+Using the ``--keyval`` option transforms the text log and syslog output as shown in the following example.
+Command-line output is not affected.

 There are three different Key Value Pair Formatting flags: